percona/pmm-doc/docs/get-started/query-analytics.md

 ### Custom filter groups in PMM 2.38 and above
 Please be aware this is stil technical preview.

-[^1] What is it?
+*1. What is it?*
-- You can filter queries by custom filter groups based on key/value pairs separated from query comment.
+- You can filter queries by custom filter groups based on key=value pairs separated from query comment.
 - Supported technologies and agents: *MySQL* (`perfschema`, `slowlog`), *PostgreSQL* (`pg_stat_statements`, `pg_stat_monitor`).
 - Feature is disabled by default.
 - Example on next picture: